unofficialmonzocommunity/Code-of-Conduct/README.md

 * Age
 * Religion

-A note on politics: Political discussions are not banned, but we don't tolerate using slack personal soapbox to air political opinions.
+A note on politics: Political discussions are not banned, but we don't tolerate using slack as a personal soapbox to air political opinions.
 As always, our moderators have the final say on this.

 # Our Shared Values ☀️